Frequently Asked Questions

 Yes, we currently do!
-The Bali and Peru Dark Blend.
+The Peru and Uganda Dark Blend.
 This blend is specifically curated to match the more toasted and "burnt" flavors of a darker roast.
 In "Third Wave" terms, this roast lands somewhere between a Viennese Roast and a French Roast.

 Is your coffee Smithsonian Bird Friendly?
 Organic?
 Fair-Trade Certified?
 Direct-Trade?
-AA Certified?
 Shade grown?
 Rainforest Alliance Certified?

 The answer to many of these questions may be yes, depending on the bean.
 Please feel free to reach out directly if you have any questions regarding a particular ethical aspect of any of our beans.
-We rely on our bulk resellers for this information, though we aim to one day establish direct relationships with farms and processing facilities around the globe.
+We rely on third-party importers for this information, though we aim to one day establish direct relationships with farms and processing facilities around the globe.